chamiz/ai_test_framework/README.md

 Add your model's API keys or file paths to a config/settings.json file in the project directory.

 ## 🛠 Usage
-1. Initialize the Framework:
+Initialize the Framework:
 Import and set up the framework.

+Config files
+In settings.json set api_base_url , api_token as instructed in https://developers.cloudflare.com/workers-ai/get-started/rest-api/
+In you can adjust the validation accuracy in the validators.py file.

-2. Test Data file:
+Test Data file:
 tests/test_data.js

-3. You can change the prompt and expected results in the test_data.json file.
+You can change the prompt and expected results in the test_data.json file.
-4. You can adjust the validation accuracy in the validators.py file.
-5. Run Automated Tests:
+Run Automated Tests:
 Execute load_test_data as python program, not as a test.

-6. Reports:
+Reports:
 Generated output will be stored in tests/reports folder